-Add Data to Minitab
+Step 1: Add Data to Minitab

 Input your data set into Minitab.

-Chart Type Selection
+Step 2: Chart Type Selection

 Add your data to a chart by clicking Stat→Control Charts→Variable Charts for Subgroups→Xbar-R.

-Set up the Chart
+Step 3: Set Up the Chart

 For this horizontally displayed data, choose "Observations for a subgroup in one row of columns" option.
 Select each subgroup in the box to the left and add them to the space to the right.
 This can be completed by highlighting each subgroup variable and clicking the select button.